-Taught by the scholars of The National WWII Museum’s Institute for the Study of War and Democracy; Museum historians, curators, and educators; as well as leading faculty from Arizona State University, the WWII continuing education program provides lifelong learners in-depth insights into the war and its legacies.
+Taught by the scholars of The National WWII Museum’s Institute for the Study of War and Democracy as well as leading faculty from Arizona State University, the World War II Studies program provides master’s degree students in-depth insights into the war and its legacies.
 Get to know some of the course instructors:

 Robert Citino, PhD